Atherosclerosis

 Modern dietary solutions help in making health-promoting changes.
 One of them is a mobile application that offers several types of diets.
 Its offer also includes the DASH diet, one of the recommended methods of diet therapy for atherosclerosis.

-What Not to Eat on an Anti-atherosclerotic Diet?
+What Not to Eat on an Anti-Atherosclerotic Diet?

 The atherosclerosis diet requires eliminating or radically limiting the supply of certain food products.
 It applies primarily to foods high in saturated fats, which increase the LDL cholesterol level in the blood.
 Its excess is deposited in the vessels, resulting in progressive atherosclerosis.
 What products should you exclude from your atherosclerosis diet?